Exact Terms

 The right vocabulary changes the answer.

-Side-by-side: what people type, what an expert would have said, and the prompt that produces a non-generic result.
+Side-by-side: what people type, what an expert would call it, and how the exact terms make the output less generic.

 Before · vague